havfo/WEBRTC-to-SIP/README.md

 # WEBRTC to SIP client and server
 How to setup Kamailio + RTPEngine + TURN server to enable calling between WebRTC client and legacy SIP clients.
 This config is IPv6 enabled by default.
 This setup will bridge SRTP --> RTP and ICE --> nonICE to make a WebRTC client (sip.js) be able to call legacy SIP clients.
 The WebRTC client can be found [here](https://github.com/havfo/SipCaller).

-This setup is for Debian 9 Stretch.
+This setup is for Debian 10 Buster.

 This setup is configured to run with the following services: